What to watch out for heading into Georgia’s matchup with Murray State

 Redshirt freshman Kearis Jackson could be out three-to-four weeks with a “couple different breaks” in his hand, according to head coach Kirby Smart.
 Jackson took a hard hit in the fourth quarter of Georgia’s game against Vanderbilt before fumbling the ball inside Vanderbilt’s 5-yard line.

 Sophomore offensive lineman Jamaree Salyer returned to practice on Sept.
 2 after not traveling with the team to Vanderbilt due to a lower leg injury.
-Freshman inside linebacker Nakobe Dean and senior defensive lineman Julian Rochester both traveled and dressed out for the game against Vanderbilt but didn’t play.
-Dean is “still hurting” after suffering an ankle injury earlier in fall camp, according to Smart.
-Rochester is still limited after undergoing knee surgery this offseason.
+Redshirt sophomore right tackle Isaiah Wilson has been reported to have a lower leg injury that will keep him sidelined for the Murray State game.

 Offensive mishaps